-Principles of Dance - 03830100 Grade Level: 10-12

-GPA Type: None Credit: 1 credit Course #: 05311 Prerequisite: None
+Principles of Dance - 03830100 Grade Level: 10-12 GPA Type: None Credit: 1 credit Course #: 05311 Prerequisite: None

 This course introduces students to cultural, historical, and artistic diversity connected to dance.
-The student is expected to: A. Analyze the characteristics of dances from several diverse cultures; B. Perform dance phrases or dances from several time periods with an understanding of historical and social contexts; and C. Identify historical figures and their significance in dance history.
+The student is expected to: A. Analyze the characteristics of dances from several diverse cultures; B. Perform dance phrases or dances from several time periods with an understanding of historical and social contexts; and C. Identify historical figures and their significance in dancehistory.

-Theater

-Course Name Credits Grade GPA Prerequisite
+Course Name Credits Grade Level GPA Prerequisite

-Level
+Theater Arts 2 1 10-12 None Audition

-Theater Arts 1 1 9-12 None None
+Theater Arts 3 1 10-12 None Audition